-Others include amounts owed by a related party amounting to P330 as at December 31, 2019 (Note 26).
+Others include prepaid insurance, prepaid rental, miscellaneous prepaid expense, and advances to suppliers and amounts owed by a related party amounting to P1,525 and nil as at December 31, 2021 and 2020, respectively (Note 26).

 The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 31.